knaidoo29/SHIFT/docs/source/mpi_cart_index.rst

 `MPI` object located in `shift.mpiutils`.
 This is discussed in :doc:`MPIutils <mpiutils>` guide and should be read before going any further.

-The TL;DR, each MPI script should being with the following:
+The TL;DR, each MPI script should begin with the following:

 .. code-block:: python